pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 instructions how to rebuild the project... or for reference purpose if you want to add another application.

+**Updates**
+Version **2.1** : Full suppert for .DSK image file.
+The rlemulator is using now also .DSK disk image files, which contain the raw dump of a disk.
+At write operation, the .DEC file and the .DSK file will be written.
+At read operation, first try is to read the .DEC file.
+If it does not exist,the .DSK file will be read.
+Best interface to the SIMH project.
+More deatails with an example in the user manuel.
+**Open issue:**  Get the UNIX load firmware .rbf-file implemented more easily, any hint is welcome.

 **Summary**
-This project is just the beginning.
+This project is just the "beginning".
 The DE10 Nano board is very flexible and still offers plenty of room for additional add-ons and new applications.
+But now I am already a retiree and my energy decreases.
+I am only concerned with the preservation of the vintage computer software.
 The second PIO and the Arduino slot is still free and can be used for other purposes, even for non-DEC applications, maybe MFM(RX02/TU58) emulator.
 It would be nice if a cooperation works here.

-**Updates**
-Open issue: Get the UNIX load firmware .rbf-file implemented more easily, any hint is welcome.
-Add ons schedule (V2.1):
--Inline implementation data convert utilities .DEC <==>.DSK
--Implementation of additional UART's to get multi-user environment emulated.